 As a musician myself, I was curious about how Dali would proceed his teaching.
 Dali taught me the songs by rote and singing.
-At the beginning, it took me a little time to memorize the song since I am used to reading scores, but I soon caught on.
+In the beginning, it took me a little time to memorize the song since I am used to reading scores, but I soon caught on.
 In fact, the tunes are still stuck in my head until today!
 He also showed me how they improvise on the Khmer instruments.

 Khmer Traditional Music: An Art That Needs to Be Recorded